1. The best export method for your version of Vectorworks and Lumion

-- The material names have changed in Vectorworks 2019 SP3, so if you originally imported your model via .DAE format from an older version of Vectorworks, Lumion will be unable to find matching material names when you re-import the model from Vectorworks 2019 SP3.
+- The material names have changed in Vectorworks 2019 SP3, so if you originally imported your model via .DAE format from an older version of Vectorworks, Lumion will be unable to find matching material names when you re-import the model from Vectorworks 2019 SP3 (and newer).

-- For that reason, we recommend that you finish your existing Lumion projects in Vectorworks 2019 SP2 or older before starting on new projects in Vectorworks 2019 SP3.
+- For that reason, we recommend that you finish your existing Lumion projects in Vectorworks 2019 SP2 or older before starting on new projects in Vectorworks 2019 SP3 (and newer).

 5.4: Which material names are automatically converted to Lumion Glass and Water materials?